 Over to You

 Are you working in one of the white-hot markets where listings are getting snapped up an hour after they hit the MLS?
-What do you think about the value of real estate love letters in 2021?
+What do you think about the value of real estate love letters?
 Let us know in the comments.